Couples & Conversation (National) – Online

 Being part of an interfaith/Jew-ish/multi-faith/however-you-define-yourself couple can be challenging, but you don’t need to find the answers alone.
-This workshop offers a safe environment to work on creating your religious/cultural lives together.
+This online workshop offers a safe environment to work on creating your religious/cultural lives together.
 It is intended for seriously dating, engaged and newly married Jewish/interfaith couples.

 Couples are invited to participate if they are seriously dating, engaged or newly married, exploring the issue of religion/culture in their relationship, and:

 - want to explore questions about their life together, including: How can we honor both of our heritages?
 Can we raise our children in one religion while exposing them to the other one?
 How will we celebrate holidays and lifecycle events?
 How can we talk to parents and other relatives about issues related to our interfaith relationship?

 - want to discuss and begin to make decisions about their religious/spiritual/cultural life together with support from other couples and a non-judgmental facilitator

 - want guidance from a facilitator who has experience working with interfaith couples and helping them to address actual and potential challenges particular to them